AZHenley/knox/README.md

  - Variables must be initialized
  - Semicolons required
  - Different syntax for variable and function declarations
- - C-style For and While loop syntax
+ - Python-style While and For loops
  - Allows whitespace between if and elseif blocks
- - Different type and struct syntax
  - Enum support
  - Constructors
- - Explicit interfaces only
+ - Classes must explicitly implement interfaces
  - No pointers
  - All return values must be used or explicitly thrown away
  - No goto